bugsbugsbux/notes-on-nix/notes-on-nix.md

 to contain *only a single* "**nix-expression**", which is something that results in a value.

-_The examples in this section represent the input of an interactive session -- not the contents of a nix file.
-Executing a file containing one of these examples throws an error if the example contains multiple nix-expressions or repl specific commands (`:print`) and syntax (global assignments)!_
+_Many codeblocks in this document represent the input of an interactive session -- not the contents of a nix file.
+Executing a file containing the whole codeblock throws an error if it contains multiple nix-expressions or repl specific commands (`:print`) or syntax (global assignments)!_

 `builtins.typeOf` returns the type of a value as a string: